bagustris/dimensional-ser/readme.md

 Bagus Tris Atmaja,
 Masato Akagi

-This paper has been published for publication in *APSIPA Transaction on Signal and Information Processing*.
+This paper has been published in *APSIPA Transaction on Signal and Information Processing*.

 ## Abstract